festion/Homelab/docs/REPO_ACTIONS.md

 <details> <summary>📄 Click to Expand Markdown</summary>
 # Repository GitHub Actions and Secrets Overview

 This document outlines the current GitHub Actions workflows across all repositories in the homelab ecosystem, along with the required GitHub Secrets for each.

+_All remotes now use SSH instead of HTTPS to improve security and avoid credential prompts._

 ---